datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 about the plants.
 Further, we wish to exclude the frame of the container holding the seedlings as well.
 Exploration with ImageJ could tell us that the upper-left coordinate of the sub-area we are interested in is *(44, 357)*, while the lower-right coordinate is *(720, 740)*.
+These coordinates are shown in *(x, y)* order.

-Here is a Python program to create a mask to select only that area of the image:
+A Python program to create a mask to select only that area of the image would start with a now-familiar section of code to open and display the original image.
+(Note that the display portion is used here for pedagogical purposes; it would probably not be used in production code.)

 ~~~
 '''